Samuel-dot-cloud/RecipeApp/README.md

 My name is Samuel and i am currently a learning software programmer at Moringa School.:man_technologist::man_technologist:

 ## DESCRIPTION OF PROJECT.
-The project is a Java Android-platform based recipe application whereby one is able to look up recipes to various classes of food. :medal_military::medal_military::trophy:
+The project is a Java Android-platform based recipe application whereby one is able to look up recipes to various classes of food.
+ One is able to type in a food search item, and once the search item is validated, the person is directed to a another page where a list of found recipes is displayed, courtesy of Edamam API and associated contributors.:medal_military::medal_military::trophy:

 ### PROJECT SETUP INSTRUCTIONS.
 1. Fork this repository.